If you want to have a VBAC, do you need to have an epidural? Does a VBAC with epidural raise your risk of a repeat C-section?

 - Changing positions: This not only helps with the progression of labor but also helps with coping.
 A baby may be in a position that intensifies contractions more than it would in others, so changing things can help take some of that discomfort away.

 - Fentanyl: This is an opioid that can be used in a hospital setting, administered during labor via IV.
 It is shown that it is safe to use during labor.
 Fentanyl typically offers a 30-45 minute “rest,” taking the edge off.
 You can receive multiple doses, but a provider must approve it.
 Fentanyl does travel to the baby and can make them sleepy.
 Because of this, providers are less likely to give it close to or during transition.

 - Hire a doula: There are many benefits of hiring a doula.
 A doula is trained in supporting birth and usually has been trained on how to help get a baby into a more ideal position.
 When a baby is in a good position, this can shorten labor and sometimes decrease the intensity.

 Everyone copes differently in labor, and it is vital to prepare once you know the desired route you would like to take.
-With labor comes intense contractions, which can sometimes bring tension to the birthing parent.
+With labor comes intense contractions, which can sometimes bring tension to the woman in labor.
 Labor can stall due to stress or inability to relax.
 An epidural may be ideal for someone who is tired or has contractions creating tension that’s too much to cope with at that moment.